ajayat/netflix-prize/doc/Subject.md

 ### 3.4.
 Tests to check that everything is working properly

 The project must have a Makefile with a clean rule and whose first rule allows the main executable to be compiled.
 A tests folder must contain a Makefile allowing you to compile a tests.c program which tests the different functions that you have implemented.
-There may also be a <span>test.sh</span> script that runs the program on test files to verify that the output is correct.
+There may also be a test.sh script that runs the program on test files to verify that the output is correct.